scottfr/simulation/README.md

 * **Susceptible** people who are healthy and can be infected,
 * **Infected** people who are sick and spreading the disease,
 * and, **Recovered** people who were infected but are now better.
-We'll also assume recovered people and are now immune to the disease.
+We'll also assume recovered people are now immune to the disease.

 We'll use three stocks to represent these categories, and we'll use flows to move people between them.